 The project is registered with The Clans of Ireland Ltd.

 Background on the Driscoll Surname

 The Driscolls were the rulers of the Corca Laidhe, a territory in South Munster.
-Our project is devoted to helping Driscoll men find their link back to Cork or Ireland.
-By doing so, we incrementally discover who the Driscolls were genetically and their role in the Corca Laidghe, an ancient kingdom covering west Cork and part of Kerry.
-Genetic testing is indeed a form of archeaology, and we are a HISTORY project too.
+Our project is devoted to helping Driscoll men find their patriline link back to Cork or Ireland.
+By doing so, we incrementally discover who the Driscolls were genetically and their role in the Corca Laidhe, an ancient kingdom covering west Cork and part of Kerry.
+Genetic testing is indeed a form of archaeology, and we are a HISTORY project too.

-Historically related names include: Bohane, Cadogan, Coffey, Cronican, Finn, Kerukane, Minihane, Whooly, or spelling variants of these names, e.g. Cadigan, Cowhig, Driskell, and Minihane - around West Cork.
-Men with these surnames with ancestry from West Cork are also eligible to join.
+Historically related names include: Cadogan, Coffey, Cronican, Finn, Kerukane, Minihane, Whooly, or spelling variants of these names, e.g. Cadigan, Cowhig, Driskell, and Minihane - around West Cork.

 Driscolls are principally associated with Cork and Kerry.
-However, related names might originate in other parts of Ireland.
+The vast majority of them are found in Cork in the 20th century censuses.
+Old records show a light sprinkling of Driscolls in other parts of Ireland.
+However, agnomen names might originate in other parts of Ireland.
 For example, someone named Finn near Skibbereen in County Cork could have been a Driscoll but a Finn in County Mayo is likely associated with a different sept.
-To not muddy the waters with polygenetic surnames, eligibility of these surnames is restricted to West Cork ancestry.
+To not muddy the waters with polygenetic agnomens, eligibility of agnomen surnames is restricted to West Cork ancestry.